Marco4413/CP77-BetterSleeves/README.md

 certain animations.
 **The setting is case-sensitive and you should set it on TPP clothing files.**

+**There's also a guide available on the [Cyberpunk 2077 modding wiki](https://wiki.redmodding.org/cyberpunk-2077-modding/for-mod-creators/modding-guides/items-equipment/first-person-perspective-fixes#problem-1-your-sleeves-render-behind-your-arms).
+Keep in mind that this mod works by swapping FPP models with TPP ones (which lets you switch between both sleeved and sleeveless).**

 ### Known Issues

 - If a clothing item is both equipped in a base-game slot and Equipment-EX slot, it may not be displayed properly.